katrikorpela/mare/readme.md

 Blast: Creates a BLAST-based taxonomic table

-CAZy: Does carbohydrate enzyme abundance predictions based on the species table
+CAZy: Does carbohydrate enzyme abundance predictions based on the genus table

 Clusters: Performs clustering of the bacterial taxa and plots a correlation network